Experienced Pilot

 CSEL & CMEL Pilot • CFI • IFR/VFR Specialist • Safety Management Expert • 12 Years Leadership • 650+ flight hours

-As a Certified Flight Instructor at Dobbs Flight Service, I provide structured primary and advanced flight instruction for Private, Commercial, and Instrument students in accordance with FAA Airman Certification Standards (ACS).
+As a Certified Flight Instructor at Dobbs Flight Service, I provided structured primary and advanced flight instruction for Private, Commercial, and Instrument students in accordance with FAA Airman Certification Standards (ACS).

-My role emphasizes aeronautical decision-making (ADM), risk mitigation, and strong foundational skills.
-I conduct detailed pre- and post-flight briefings, manage student progress, and deliver ground instruction in aerodynamics, weather theory, federal aviation regulations, and navigation systems.
+My role emphasized aeronautical decision-making (ADM), risk mitigation, and strong foundational skills.
+I conducted detailed pre- and post-flight briefings, managed student progress, and delivered ground instruction in aerodynamics, weather theory, federal aviation regulations, and navigation systems.

 Visit LinkedInHey, I’m Brian — a Certified Flight Instructor and Commercial Pilot with 650+ flight hours and a strong focus on safety, precision, and disciplined flight training.
 I specialize in primary and advanced instruction, IFR flight operations, and building confident, well-prepared pilots.